TitanPlayz100/teti/info.md

 ***

 ## Updates
+### v1.4.0 => REPLAYS
+- Replays are added, which can be viewed in the replay section
+- There is still quite a bit of development related to making replays sharable
+- bugs with replays are inevitable
+- fixed icons being unclickable

 #### v1.3.9
 - refactored graphic visuals to be in another file, and animations in another file
 - pixirender is much clearer